gbdkjs/gbdkjs-site/content/docs/installation.md

 ```

 This will create a `node_modules/gbdkjs` folder in your current path containing
-the GBDK Javasript implementation, the Emscripten bindings and a shell HTML file.
+the GBDK Javascript implementation, the Emscripten bindings and a shell HTML file.

 If you've used Emscripten before this might be all you need but assuming you
 haven't we suggest you now download an [example project](/docs/getting-started)